genjswrld/Final-Interactive-Project/README.md

 After a short delay, the desktop offers two options: decrypt or delete.

-Choosing decrypt overwhelms the screen with error messages — fast, repetitive pop-ups that echo the panicked chaos of encountering malware, a blockage of sorts an imitation of the dread of resurfacing bad memories.
-(Which is implied by the file's title of 'when it changed'.
+Choosing decrypt overwhelms the screen with error messages; fast, repetitive pop-ups that echo the panicked chaos of encountering malware, a blockage of sorts an imitation of the dread of resurfacing bad memories.
+(Which is implied by the file's title of 'when it changed').

 Choosing delete causes the screen to fade gently to black, revealing a meditative message about memory, encryption, and the idea that some things become unreadable with time, and that not everything needs to be recovered.